kenil-gopani/Clock/README.md

-Certainly!
-Here's a professional and informative `README.md` file for your [Clock](https://github.com/kenil-gopani/Clock) project:

----

 # ⏰ Fancy Clock

 **Fancy Clock** is a sleek and responsive digital clock web application that displays the current time with elegance.
 Built using modern web technologies, it offers a visually appealing interface suitable for various devices.